Table of Contents

 Finding perfect resin 3D printing settings

-To illustrate this, we printed these calibration parts with two different exposures.
-We used AmeraLabs AMD-3 Grey resin on Anycubic Photon Mono 4K 3D printer.
+To demonstrate, we printed AmeraLabs Town using AmeraLabs AMD-3 Grey resin on an Anycubic Photon Mono 4K printer with two different exposure times.

 AmeraLabs settings Exposure Comparison